-A hedgerow can offer beauty, productivity, biodiversity, and much more!
-Discover how to plant a hedgerow to meet your needs on your permaculture homestead.
+A hedgerow can offer beauty, yield, biodiversity, and much more!
+Discover how to plant a hedgerow to meet your needs in your home landscape.

 This page may contain affiliate links.
 Please read my disclosure for more info.

 In 10 Reasons to Plant a Hedgerow, I review a variety of uses for this planting scheme, including privacy, water conservation, a buffer to noise, wind, or pollution, and more.
 Furthermore, I outline the difference between a mixed hedgerow and a formal hedge, as well as some of the top benefits that a hedgerow can provide.

-Finally, ongoing maintenance is a factor in how successful a planting will be.
-To clarify, you should plan to maintain a hedgerow for at least two years by watering and weeding while it becomes established.
+Additionally, ongoing maintenance is a factor in how successful a planting will be.
+To clarify, you should plan to maintain a hedgerow regularly for at least two years by watering and weeding while it becomes established.

 Design your Hedgerow

-Hedgerows are often used along property lines but they can also be used to divide sections of a property such as animal paddocks or dividing play areas from garden areas.
-Hedgerows can also be utilized to manage water flow, if built as swales or contour gardens.
+Hedgerows are often used along property lines but they can also be used to divide sections of a property such as dividing recreational areas from garden areas.
+They can also be utilized to manage water flow, when built as swales or contour gardens.

-Hedgerows are ideally longer than they are wide.
+Hedgerows are ideally twice longer than they are wide.

 For example, Dave Jacke, author of Edible Forest Gardens, suggests 40 feet as the critical minimum width for a hedgerow.
-That’s because some depth and layering of plants is needed for creating a biologically rich ecosystem that attracts and holds beneficial insects, wildlife, and a diversity of plants.
+That’s because depth, as well as multiple layers of plants in height, are needed for creating a rich ecosystem that provides food and shelter for beneficial insects, wildlife, and a variety of plant species.

-However, I suspect that many don’t have the necessary space for this.
+I suspect, however, that many won’t have the necessary space for this.
 Therefore, don’t let perfect get in the way of good!
 I think mixed hedgerows and perennial plantings of any size can do wonders for attracting biodiversity.

-If you can swing it in your space, a hedgerow that is at least 10 feet wide (20 feet long) is a minimum size in order to be able to incorporate several rows or layers of plants.
+If you can swing it, a hedgerow that is at least 10 feet wide (20 feet long) is a minimum size in order to be able to include several rows or layers of plants.

-By comparison, farmland hedgerows can in fact stretch as wide as 100 feet, and a minimum of 60 feet from a water source in riparian zones.
+By comparison, farmland hedgerows can in fact stretch as wide as 100 feet (x 200 feet long), and a minimum of 60 feet (x 120 feet long) from a water source in riparian zones.

 Prepare the Hedgerow Planting Area

 There are many ways to prepare an area depending on its size, as well as the type of vegetation that is currently there.
 On large-scale properties, it might be necessary to till the hedgerow area before planting.
-Add 2 inches of compost and let rest for two weeks before planting.
+You can then add a couple inches of compost and let it rest for two weeks before planting.

-For a small hedgerow, however, sheet mulching is a healthier approach, especially if the existing area is made up of lawn.
+For a small hedgerow, however, sheet mulching can be a healthier approach, especially if the existing area is made up of lawn.

 Beware of Herbicides (even if you don’t spray)

-Unfortunately, herbicides are starting to contaminate compost bins and gardens, despite being herbicide-free.
-As such, it’s important to learn how to keep herbicides out of your compost bin, even if you don’t spray.
+Therefore, it’s important to learn how to keep herbicides out of your compost bin, even if you don’t spray.
 Moreover, even Organic-approved compost soil can be contaminated.
 In fact, manure poses the greatest risk.